kvcache-ai/Mooncake/doc/en/transfer-engine.md

 To further maximize bandwidth utilization, if a single request's transfer is internally divided into multiple slices if its length exeeds 16KB.
 Each slice might use a different path, enabling collaborative work among all RDMA NICs.

+If you do not want to manually configure the topology matrix, we also provide a function (`mooncake::discoverTopologyMatrix` in `topology.h`) to automatically discover the toplogy between CPU/CUDA and RDMA devices.
+The automatic discovery mechanism might not always be accurate, and we welcome your feedbacks and improvement ideas!

 ### Endpoint Management
 Mooncake Store employs a pair of end- points to represent the connection between a local RDMA